Updated for 2020

 It was only a matter of time until coffee stout met pumpkin spice, and man are we happy it happened.
 Flavors of vanilla, cinnamon, nutmeg, and delicately roasted coffee beans will charm your senses as this stout’s velvety smooth, nitrogen powered texture may make you start dreaming of all the fall brunch foods you should pair it with.

 No, we aren’t out of our gourds.
-We fully acknowledge that these last two aren’t pumpkin beers.
+We fully acknowledge that this last one isn’t a pumpkin beer.
 That being said, when it comes to fall beverages, apples plus pumpkins fill our hearts and pint glasses with pure autumn joy and we’d hate to deprive you of anything so seasonal and delightfully refreshing.
 So keep reading.

 The gorgeous color of Ace’s Pumpkin Cider is your first clue to its rich pumpkin pie flavor.
 Sip after sip, you’ll keep coming back for its clean, crisp flavors.
 Perfectly spiced, this cider is a great companion for Halloween and Thanksgiving and pairs well with beef dishes.